-- At the time of issue there was a Strong Wind Warning in force for the Channel Islands Area.
+- At the time of issue there was a Gale Warning in force for the Channel Islands area.

 Visbility: Good, occasionally moderate to poor.

 Sea State: Slight, increasing moderate to rather rough this evening, then rather rough to rough overnight and rough to very rough by midday.